THE 25 BEST 10 Day Cruises to New Zealand (Prices & Itineraries) on Cruise Critic

 14 Nights

-Port: Auckland • Napier • Wellington • Christchurch • Dunedin • Hobart • Eden • Sydney
+Port: Sydney • Fjordland • Dunedin • Christchurch • Wellington • Tauranga • Paihia • Auckland • +1 more

 10 Day Alaska Cruises